iter8-tools/iter8/README.md

 ## Introduction

-Iter8 is a Kubernetes release engineering toolkit built for DevOps, MLOps, SRE and data science teams.
-Use Iter8 to assess and compare multiple versions of Kubernetes apps and ML models based on performance and business metrics, safely rollout new versions, and/or maximize business value with each release.
+> Iter8 is a Kubernetes release engineering toolkit built for DevOps, MLOps, SRE and data science teams.

+> Iter8 introduces the concept of an experiment.
+Iter8 experiments make it simple to collect performance and business metrics for Kubernetes apps and ML models, assess and compare multiple app/ML model versions, safely rollout new versions, and maximize business value with each release.

 ![Iter8 intro image](images/iter8-intro-dark.png)